anjaliiagarwall/Tax-Mate/README.md

 tax assistance, PDF receipt scanning, and tax calculation under both Old and New tax regimes.

-> 💡 Built as a BCA Project — designed to demonstrate full-stack web development
+> 💡 Built as a  Project — designed to demonstrate full-stack web development
 > skills with real-world AI integration.

 ---